mlrun/mlrun/docs/change-log/_index.md

    - Supports upload of files larger that 5GB
 - UI
    - The Labels in the Models > Overview tab can be edited
+- Artifacts: The UI and the API have new options to manage artifact tags.
+You can now tag and remove tags from artifacts using the UI

 **Documentation updates**
 - The structure is updated to match the user workflow